fdioDocs/vpp-docs/docs/reference/vppcontainers/vagrantOverview.rst

 Overview
 ^^^^^^^^

-This section will describe how to install a Virtual Machine (VM) for Vagrant, and install containers inside that VM.
-Finally, it will conclude with connecting these two containers together and pinging between them.

-Containers are environments similar to VM's, but are known to be faster since they do not simulate  separate kernels and hardware, as VM's do.
+In finer detail, this guide shows how the VPP :ref:`vppVagrantfile` interacts with shell scripts to configure a `Vagrant box <https://www.vagrantup.com/docs/boxes.html>`_ that boots a VM with VPP *built*.
+Once inside the VM, VPP is installed and ran, along with *lxc* to manage the two linux containers.
+The containers are then accessed individually, so VPP can be installed and their network interface settings can be viewed.
+Finally, the last section connects these containers with VPP and sends pings from one container to the other.

+A container is essentially a more efficient and faster VM, due to the fact that a container does not simulate a separate kernel and hardware.
 You can read more about `Linux containers here <https://linuxcontainers.org/>`_.

-In this section, we'll use Vagrant to run our VirtualBox VM. **Vagrant** automates the configuration of virtual environments by giving you the ability to create and destroy VM's (wrapped in *Vagrant boxes*) quick and seemlessly.

 .. _prereqlabel: